voteliquid/blog/_posts/2017-11-06-announcing-united-vote.md

 But since few of us have time to research most bills, United lets you name personal representatives to vote in your place when you don't.

-You can pick anyone - from Paul Ryan to Oprah Winfrey to your next door neighbor.
+You can pick anyone - from Paul Ryan, to Oprah Winfrey, to your next door neighbor.

 And your representatives can delegate to their own trusted representatives, creating a chain of trust to find the best experts on every bill, while still being accountable to you, the voter.

 And since United verifies the identity of every voter, we then can grade every Member of Congress based on how well they truly represent their constituents, making it clear when they fail to do so.

-This can force members of Congress to more closely follow the will of their electorate, or risk [someone running against them who will](https://blog.united.vote/2017/07/04/running-liquid-democracy-candidates/).
+This can force Congress to more closely follow the will of the people, or risk [someone running against them who will](https://blog.united.vote/2017/07/04/running-liquid-democracy-candidates/).

 This means we can start to build a better democracy *today*, without changing a single law.